makgyver/fluke/docs/examples/run.md

 ```

 where `<EPOCHS>` is the number of epochs to train the model (default is 0).
 If not specified (=0), the number of epochs are calculated according to the algorithm configuration.
 Specifically, `EPOCHS = n_rounds * eligible_perc`.
+Since the learning is centralized, some of the parameters in the configuration file are ignored (i.e., the parameters related to the data distribution).
+The set up of for the learning (e.g., batch size, optimizer, etc.) is taken from the client hyper-parameters in the algorithm configuration file.

 ### Federated learning